hirokoymj/gcp-study-note/study-app/README.md

 - Pro Tip: Use separate health checks for load balancing and for autohealing.
 Health checks for load balancing detect unresponsive instances and direct traffic away from them.
 Health checks for autohealing detect and recreate failed instances.
 [1]
 - If your MIG cannot create or recreate instances - 1.
 The boot disk already exists, 2.
 The instance template is not valid[2]
 - Rolling Update in MIG - gradually update a template in MIG
+- Canary update - We roll out a software update to a small part of the users first,

 1. https://cloud.google.com/compute/docs/tutorials/high-availability-autohealing#create_the_health_check
 2. https://cloud.google.com/compute/docs/troubleshooting/troubleshooting-migs